jamesmh/PersonalBlog/source/_posts/strategy-pattern-implementations.md

 - Easy
 - Simple

-But with more algorithms - let's say - dozens more, the file and/or class that hold all these methods and logic will become bloated very fast.
+But with more algorithms - let's say - dozens more, the file and/or class that holds all these methods and logic will become bloated very fast.
 And that switch statement starts to become a monster...

 ##### When To Use?